 Is Working On a Yacht Right For You?

 Yacht jobs are not entirely glamorous, and in fact, they’re often a lot of hard work.
-You’re not always going to land yourself a position on the most amazing superyacht, but you’ll usually get to sail to the most amazing destinations, which can make it worthwhile.
+You’re not always going to land yourself a position on the most amazing superyacht, but you’ll usually get to sail to some incredible destinations, which can make it worthwhile.

-Yacht jobs aren’t for everyone, and there are some things to consider before applying for a position.
+Working on a yacht isn’t for everyone, and there are some things to consider before applying for a position:

 Health and Safety

 If you’re prone to seasickness, you probably don’t want to work on a boat.

 Some people claim to get over it after a few days, but if you have serious problems with vertigo and nausea, yacht jobs aren’t for you.
 If you have any health concerns, working on a yacht isn’t a good idea as you won’t be near a hospital should any issues arise.

 Depending on which company you work for, health and emergency insurance may (or may not) be included.
 In some cases, you’ll be added to the “group crew plan”, while in other cases, you won’t.
 It’s important to ensure that you are properly insured when working on a yacht.

 Something else to consider is your physical fitness.

 Yacht jobs are physically demanding — whether you’re cleaning the exterior of the boat, or just standing on your feet all day.
 You’ll need to be in good shape and health in order to land yacht crew jobs.